Frequently Asked Questions

 What does being ‘competent’ mean?

-To be ‘competent’ is to possess the skills, knowledge and aptitude that you need to be able to complete a particular task.
-To achieve a Statement of Attainment or a Certificate of Completion for an MPAQ Training course you must be deemed 'competent'.
+To be ‘competent’ is to apply the skills, knowledge, and aptitude that you need to be able to complete a particular task to the standard of performance required in the workplace.
+To achieve a Statement of Attainment for an MPAQ Training course you must be deemed 'competent'.

-To get RPL for part of an MPAQ course, you’ll need to show that your experience or past study matches up with the performance criteria for the units of competency you want to RPL, so you’ll need to supply evidence to support your claims of competence.
+To apply for RPL, for part of or all of an MPAQ course, you’ll need to show that your experience or past study matches up with the performance criteria for the units of competency you want to RPL, so you’ll need to supply evidence to support your claims of competence.

-What is the difference between and Accredited vs. Non-Accredited courses?
+What is the difference between an accredited vs. non-accredited course?